 Except Zechariah and his wife Elizabeth had no children.
 Elizabeth was barren, and now both were advanced in years and far beyond the child-bearing stage.
 Have you ever noticed in the biblical narrative how God seems to work through barren women in his story?

-God works salvation miraculously by a virgin and a barren woman each conceiving and giving birth to ensure to all of us that it is Him and Him alone who brings about the rescue of his people.
+God sovereignly and miraculously works his plan of salvation through a virgin and a barren woman each conceiving and giving birth to ensure to all of us that it is Him and Him alone who brings about the rescue of his people.
 He's the only One who can.
 As we saw in last week's blog, God worked the miracles in Egypt, "so they will know that I am the LORD." ( Exodus 10:1-2 )

 The Bible lives and breathes, not as a disjointed arrangement of stories, but as one cohesive, soul-stirring narrative of the redeeming work of God through the life, death, and resurrection of his Son.